 Cepodem 50 MG Suspension

-Cefpodoxime can have side effects that are minor and go away on their own, as well as major side effects.
-The minor side effects of Cepodem 50 MG Suspension include gas, jealousy, abdominal pain, vomiting and nausea.
 As your body gets accustomed to it, the side effects subside on their own.
-Some of the major side effects include vaginal itching, rashes, hives, white discharge from the vagina, deep coloured urine, wheezing, problems with breathing, hives, and swelling on the face, throat, and tongue.
 If you experience any of these side effects, you should let your doctor know so that they can make them stop.
 This medication requires a prescription for you to be able to buy and use it.
+Some of the major side effects include

 How long is the duration of effect?